apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

 ## Streaming API ##

-Consumer endpoints can use the following sytax for streaming endpoints to receive Salesforce notifications on create/update.
+Consumer endpoints can use the following syntax for streaming endpoints to receive Salesforce notifications on create/update.

 To create and subscribe to a topic